vectara/vectara-docs/www/docs/console-ui/manage_documents.md

 ![View Document Parts](/img/parts_tab.png)

-Select the **Tables** tab to view information about extracted tables, including their ID, Title, Rows, and Description.
-You can also select **View Table** in the Table column.
+Select the **Tables** tab to view information about ingested tables, including their ID, Title, Rows, and Description.
+You can also select **View Table** in the Table column to view the rendered table.

 ![View Table Tab](/img/tables_tab.png)